 A local manager will discuss your complaint with you and draw up an action plan covering the issues you have raised.

 If at the end of the local resolution process you are dissatisfied with the process followed, you have a right of appeal to either the Independent Office for Police Conduct or PSD.
 You will advised who the correct appeal body is at the conclusion of the local resolution process.
-For more information, visit the IPCC website.
+For more information, visit the IOPC website.

-If your complaint is not suitable for Local Resolution, a local investigation will be carried out by a police investigator.
+If your complaint is not suitable for local resolution, a local investigation will be carried out by a police investigator.
 The investigator will usually be assigned from the Professional Standards Department, but they could be from a local police division.

 You will be informed how your complaint will be investigated, what co-operation is required from you, how a decision will be reached and what action will be taken at the end of the investigation.
 The type of investigation will depend on the nature and seriousness of your complaint and the likely outcome.
 An investigation might range from telephone enquiries conducted in a few hours to a more extensive process perhaps taking a number of months.

 You have a right of appeal at the conclusion of the complaint investigation if you are not happy with the outcome, either to the IOPC or PSD.
 You will advised who the correct appeal body is at the conclusion of the complaint investigation process.
 For more information, visit the IOPC website.

 Appealing against the way the police have handled your complaint

 If you have made a complaint against the police and you are not happy with the way it has been handled, you may be able to appeal to the IOPC.
-If so, you will have been advised that the IPCC was the relevant appeal body when the complaint was recorded.
+If so, you will have been advised that the IOPC was the relevant appeal body when the complaint was recorded.
 The IOPC deals with three types of appeal:

 - Appeals against a complaint not being recorded